SummaryRead the full fact sheet

 - Ask about their experience.
 How long have they been working as a personal trainer?

-- Visit Fitness Australia website and view the trainer's years of experience, qualifications and delivery knowledge and skills.
+- Visit and view the trainer's years of experience, qualifications and additional knowledge and skills.

 - Ask what sort of results they've helped other clients achieve.